sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 - **Computers automated mine planning, modelling, etc.** --- this eliminated a whole category of tasks that junior engineers were previously utilized for.

+  The parallel to software is that junior engineers are currently utilised as code monkeys, and can immediately produce value in doing so.
+Junior engineers will have to demonstrate their value to an organisation in other ways than just being able to write code.

 - **Less people understand the basics, and rely more on the computer systems.**
   --- this placed significantly more value on an engineers ability to discern and understand the output from the computer system.

+  The parallel to software is that junior engineers will have to be able to read code and understand the software's architecture to decide if the output from an LLM is good or not.
+Currently, the best way to get good at discerning whether code is good or not is to write code.
+I think that there are going to be more people in the future who are able to quickly reading and comprehend code, but not especially fast at writing it.

 - **Junior engineers spend more time on the computer and less time in the field.** --- this means that junior engineers have less opportunity to learn the ropes doing in-the-trenches operations at mine sites.

+  The parallel to software is that junior engineers will spend less time actually programming, and more time doing other tasks.
+Junior engineers will have to learn what constitutes good code without as much hands-on-keyboard on-the-job experience.

 - **Entry-level engineers are expected to quickly learn the tools to do the job.** --- those who couldn't learn and adapt quickly didn't make it.

+  The parallel to software is that junior engineers will have to learn to discern the output of LLMs very quickly.
+Until the education system catches up to this, you'll just have to learn discernment on your own.
+Right now, the best way to do this is to get your hands on a keyboard and write a ton of code.

 Computing changed the nature of entry-level jobs in mining.
 The value that junior engineers were expected to provide changed from rote computational work